caiobegotti/Panfolio/README.markdown

 Pros
 ====

-- fast
+- as fast and as simple as it could get
-- simple
+- renders fine in tablets and phones
 - elegant!

 Cons
 ====

-- not much customizable
+- not much customizable... yet!
-- poorly-written
+- thumbnails won't rotate via exif... yet!